Layr-Labs/eigenlayer-contracts/docs/releases/slashing-release/interfaces/slashing-parameter-configuration.md

         IStrategy strategy,
         OperatorSet operatorSet,
         uint32 effectTimestamp,
-        uint64 slashableMagnitude
+        uint64 magnitude
     );

     event TotalMagnitudeUpdated(
         address operator,
         IStrategy strategy,
-        uint64 nonslashableMagnitude
+        uint64 totalMagnitude
     );

-    event NonslashableMagnitudeUpdated(
+    event NonSlashableMagnitudeUpdated(
         address operator,
         IStrategy strategy,
         uint32 effectTimestamp,
-        uint64 nonslashableMagnitude
+        uint64 nonSlashableMagnitude
     )

     /// EXTERNAL - STATE MODIFYING

     /**
-     * @notice Allocate slashable magnitude for an operator.
-     * For each strategy, takes an array of magnitude adjustments(increments)
-     * and allocates them to their respective operatorSets.
+     * @notice Queues a set of magnitude adjustments to increase the slashable stake of an operator set for the given operator for the given strategy.
-     * Nonslashable magnitude for the strategy will decrement by the sum of all
+     * Nonslashable magnitude for each strategy will decrement by the sum of all
-     * allocations and these allocation increases will take effect 21 days(in blocks) from now.
+     * allocations for that strategy and the allocations will take effect 21 days from calling.
      *
      * @param operator address to increase allocations for
-     * @param allocations array of magnitude adjustments for multiple strategies and
-     * corresponding operator sets
+     * @param allocations array of magnitude adjustments for multiple strategies and corresponding operator sets
      * @param operatorSignature signature of the operator if msg.sender is not the operator */ function allocate(